per1234/EtherEventQueue/README.md

   - Type: boolean
 - Returns: none

-`EtherEventQueue.setNode(nodeNumber, nodeIP)` - Set the IP address of a node.
-- Parameter: nodeNumber - The number of the node to set.
-  - Type: byte
-- Parameter: nodeIP - The IP Address of the node to set.
-  - Type: IPAddress or 4 byte array.
-  - Returns: true == success, false == invalid nodeNumber

-`EtherEventQueue.removeNode(node)` - Remove a node.
-- Parameter: nodeNumber - The number or IP address of the node to remove.
-  - Type: byte, 4 byte array, or IPAddress
-- Returns: none

-`EtherEventQueue.getIP(nodeNumber)` - Returns the IP address of the given node.
-- Parameter: nodeNumber - The number of the node to return the IP address of.
-  - Type: byte
-- Returns: IP address of the given node.
-  -Type: IPAddress

 `EtherEventQueue.sendKeepalive(port)` - Sends keepalive to the first node that is within the keepalive margin of being timed out.
 The keepalive is an event that is used only to keep nodes from timing out, it is handled internally update the node timestamp and will not be passed on by EtherEventQueue.
 - Parameter: port - The port to send keepalive to.
   - Type: unsigned int
 - Returns: none

+`EtherEventQueue.setSendKeepaliveMargin(keepaliveMargin)` - Sets the keepalive margin value.
+- Parameter: keepaliveMargin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
+  - Type: unsigned long
+- Returns: none

 `EtherEventQueue.getSendKeepaliveMargin()` - Returns the keepalive margin value.
 - Parameter: none
 - Returns: keepalive margin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
   -Type: unsigned long

-`EtherEventQueue.setSendKeepaliveMargin(keepaliveMargin)` - Sets the keepalive margin value.
-- Parameter: keepaliveMargin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
-  - Type: unsigned long
-- Returns: none

 `EtherEventQueue.setSendKeepaliveResendDelay(sendKeepaliveResendDelay)` - Sets the keepalive resend delay.
 - Parameter: sendKeepaliveResendDelay - (ms)the amount of time before the keepalive is resent after it was unsuccessfully sent.